nuratabanjeh/data-structures-and-algorithms/python/code_challenges/linked_list/README.md

 Takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.

-### append

-Takes any value as an argument and adds a new node with that value to the end of the list.

-### insertBefore

-Add a new node with the given newValue immediately before the first value node

-### insertAfter

-Add a new node with the given newValue immediately after the first value node

-### kthFromEnd

-Takes a number, k, as a parameter.
-Return the node’s value that is k from the end of the linked list.

 ### str